 The Batumi Archaeology Museum may not be a must-visit for everyone, but it’s certainly worth a stop for ancient history lovers.

 After all, as mentioned above, this region once belonged to the ancient kingdom of Colchis.
 And the museum houses an impressive collection of ancient Greek artifacts, attesting to the close relationship the two civilizations once had.

 Also on display are things like prehistoric skulls, a wide variety of coins and of course, plenty of Christian artifacts.

 The museum is open 10:00-18:00 daily except on Mondays, and only costs 3 GEL to enter.

 For a much more immersive history lesson, don’t miss Gonio Fortress, a short drive out of town on the way to the Sarpi border crossing.
 The fortress, which is 222 meters long by 195 m wide, once marked the eastern frontier of the vast Roman Empire.

-Even before that, there was a thriving town at the spot which could be as old as the 8th century BC.
-Sadly, nothing but the fortress remains today.
+Even before that, there was a thriving town at the spot which might be as old as the 8th century BC.
+Nothing but the fortress remains today, however.

 Walking around inside, you can see the foundations of various buildings and even some wooden replicas of old Roman weapons.
 All but one of the towers was off-limits during my visit, but they should open up in the future once restorations are complete.